 The Bar Council and the Law Society have long recognised the benefits that the use of mediation and conciliation can bring to the system of justice and to the public interest.
 The CBA accordingly recognises that these benefits apply particularly in the context of construction disputes.
 The resolution of construction disputes by agreement through the mediation and conciliation processes can have advantages over determination by the Courts or by Arbitration.

-The CBA as the specialist association of Counsel and Solicitors involved in the resolution of construction disputes, support the approach that, where it is appropriate, parties involved in construction disputes should be encouraged to explore whether their dispute can be resolved by agreement, whether directly or with the help of a third party mediator or conciliator, rather than proceeding to a formal decision by an Arbitrator or a Court.
+The CBA, as the specialist association of Counsel and Solicitors involved in the resolution of construction disputes, supports the approach that, where it is appropriate, parties to a construction dispute should be encouraged to explore whether their dispute can be resolved by agreement, whether directly or with the help of a third party mediator or conciliator, rather than proceeding to a formal decision by an Arbitrator or a Court.

 The CBA encourages the use of mediation and conciliation in many construction disputes because, on balance, these ADR processes tend to be cheaper and timelier.
 The Law Reform Commission in its 2010 Report; Alternative Dispute Resolution: Mediation and Conciliation stated that research on the efficiency of ADR processes indicates that mediation and conciliation processes often provide a speedy resolution to a specific dispute.
 On the whole the Commission accepted that careful and appropriate use of ADR processes is likely to reduce the overall financial costs of resolving disputes.
 Additionally, the fact that a matter dealt with by way of mediation or conciliation is likely to be dealt with much quicker than a dispute dealt with by the Courts or by Arbitration is generally quite attractive to the parties to the dispute.
 In addition, the other generally recognised values associated with the ADR processes including party autonomy and respect for confidentiality should be noted.